 Section 5.
-Any member of the councilthree consecutive unexcused having absences shall be suspended from the council.
+Any member of the council having three consecutive unexcused absences shall be suspended from the council.

 Section 6.
-The Athletic Council is the executive board of this Association. shall direct the policies, grant the privileges and the franchises of this Association, and determine the manner of granting the same, and under due provocation evoke any privilege granted.
+The Athletic Council is the executive board of this Association.
+It shall direct the policies, grant the privileges and the franchises of this Association, and determine the manner of granting the same, and under due provocation evoke any privilege granted.